JingweiDai/JingweiDai.github.io/index.md

 The topics that I am interested in include digital marketing, economics of digitization, word of mouth, and social network.
 Methodologically, I am interested in employing causal inference, econometric methods, and applied machine learning to do research.

-When I am not working, I enjoy cycling, hiking, reading, volunteering, and accompanying my family members.
+When I am not working, I enjoy cycling, hiking, reading classics, volunteering, and accompanying my family members.